bashaus/evinova-test/README.md

 - Uses commitlint to check the quality of git commit messages.
 - Contains a list of vscode extensions.
 - Utilises **.editorconfig** to ensure consistent code formatting.

+### Continuous integration

+You can see the [GitHub actions](https://github.com/bashaus/evinova-test/actions/) for the evinova-test.
+On each push, these include:

+- Running lighthouse CI on the website and reporting if the status falls below thresholds.
+- Running jest in the pipeline for test-api
+- Running cypress in the pipeline for test-web
+- Running linting on the entire application

+You may see some of the pipelines failing - this is expected as the application is not adhering to the prescribed web standards.